jrichardsz/linux-commandline-assistant/readme.md

 ECLILPSE_HOME=/../apps/eclipse
 ```
 All these variables will be present in any of your commands, so you could use it :D

+# Contribute

+If you have some awesome command that could help to another developers in the world, just perform a **Pull Request** and I will review it!

 # Contributors